-With its practical load bay and generously sized interior, the Ford Focus estate will be ideal for small business users and families alike – thanks to its all-round practicality and hard-wearing interior.
-Offering a wide range of petrol and diesel engines, it mixes its versatility with low running costs.
-Although entry-level cars don’t offer a great deal of luxury, buyers should beware of heavy depreciation on top-specification models.
+With its practical boot and generously sized interior, the Ford Focus Estate is ideal for small businesses and families alike, thanks to its all-round practicality and hard-wearing interior.
+With a wide range of petrol and diesel engines, it mixes versatility with low running costs.
+Although entry-level cars don't offer a great deal of luxury, buyers should beware of heavy depreciation on top-specification models.

 - Very quiet